 In the Operatic world he has conducted in the Gran Teatro del Liceu, Barcelona with L’Ape Musicale, in the Galicias's Auditorium with Poulenc's La Voix Humaine, in Mallorca's Teatre Principal with Puccini's Turandot, in the Teatro de la Zarzuela, Madrid with La Calesera and El Estreno de una Artista/Gloria y Peluca, in Opera for Catalonia with Rossini's Italiana in Algeri, Pergolesi's La Serva Padrona and Wolf-Ferrari's il Segreto di Susanna, Bizet's Carmen and in the Teatro de la Maestranza, Sevilla with Lo Speziale by J.Haydn, Der Schauspieldirektor by Mozart, The Telephone by Menotti, Cavalleria Rusticana by Mascagni, la Fille du Régiment by Donizetti, Cristoforo Colombo by Carnicer and the first Spanish Performances of il Prigioniero by Dallapiccola and Sarka by Janacek with a great succes.
 Recently, he had conducted and recorded thanks to a BBVA Foundation Leonardo Grantthe, the world first performance of Tomás Marco's chamber opera TENORIO in the El Escorial Music Festival.

-In his opera repertoire are more than 70 different tittles working closely with artist like P. Domigo, J. Kaufmann, J. Pons, A. Arteta, D. Zajic, D Dessí, F. Armiliato, S. Radvanovsky, C. Álvarez, L. Nucci, M. Guleghina, E. Herlitzius, M. Volle, F, Cedolins, P. Yende, M. Orán, C. Chausson and G. Kunde among others.
+In his opera repertoire are more than 70 different tittles working closely with artist like P. Domigo, J. Kaufmann, B. Terfel, J. Pons, A. Arteta, D. Zajic, D Dessí, F. Armiliato, S. Radvanovsky, C. Álvarez, L. Nucci, M. Guleghina, E. Herlitzius, M. Volle, F, Cedolins, P. Yende, M. Orán, C. Chausson and G. Kunde among others.
 He had been worked as assitant of Pedro Halffter, Antoni Ros Marbà, Guillermo García Calvo, Giacomo Sagripanti, Pinchas Steinberg and Michel Plasson in different projects.

 He is a instrument Sponsor of the Reina Sofía High School of Music.
 Also teaches in the "Antoni Ros Marbà" international orchestral conducting course and is musical director and patron of the Sax Ensemble Foundation.